pantheon-systems/documentation/source/content/guides/edge-integrations/04-plugin-install.md

 ## Before You Begin

 As mentioned in the [Configuration Overview](https://pantheon.io/docs/guides/edge-integrations/configuration-overview/), your website must be connected to [Pantheon’s Advanced Global CDN](/guides/professional-services/advanced-global-cdn) and your site's vary headers must have been provisioned by Professional Services in order for your Edge Integrations setup to function properly.
+If you have completed these steps, you can move on to the next sections of this doc.

+To use Edge Integrations with WordPress, can either install it into a project with Composer, or manually install the plugin.

+The simplest and recommended means of adding Edge Integrations WordPress SDK is to add Edge Integrations support to your Integrated Composer project.

 ### Install with Composer

-You can use Edge Integrations with WordPress by installing it into a project with Composer, or by manually installing the plugin.

-Adding Edge Integrations support to your Integrated Composer project is simple and is the recommended means of adding the Edge Integrations WordPress SDK.

 #### Require the Composer Package